-The primary indication for hip replacement is to treat the pain associated with hip arthritis when medications or activity modification are no longer effective.
+The primary indication for knee replacement is to treat the pain associated with knee arthritis when medications or activity modification are no longer effective.
 Your dedication to physical therapy and strengthening play a major role in the success of your surgery.
-Patients should continue to improve over the next 18 to 24 months after surgery.
+Patients should continue to improve over the next 18-24 months after surgery.

-While the joint replacement will not return your hip to its pre-arthritic state, it can significantly improve the quality of life for those who suffer from the pain of hip arthritis.
+While the joint replacement will not return your knee to its pre-arthritic state, it can significantly improve the quality of life for those who suffer from the pain of knee arthritis.
 Day to day activities can be made easier.
-Activities like walking, bicycling, and golf are perfectly compatible with hip replacement surgery.
+Activities like walking, bicycling, and golf are perfectly compatible with knee replacement surgery.